Geo3ngel/Obsidian-DND/content/README.md

 # George's Compendium of DND Notes

-Currently the only entry here is for Hunter's Steinhardt's guide to the eldritch hunt campaign.

 # CURRENT NOTES MODIFICATION TODO:
 I want to enforce the following rough note guide:
 ## Quest Board